1970Mr/quiz-game/README.md

 Then, open your web browser and go to [http://localhost:5000/](http://localhost:5000/) to access the Quiz Game.

+## Running with Docker Compose

+You can also run the application using Docker and Docker Compose.
+This approach ensures that you don't need to manually set up a virtual environment or install dependencies locally.

+### Steps:

+1. Build and run the Docker container:

+    ```bash
+    docker-compose up --build
+    ```

+2. After the container is up and running, open your web browser and go to [http://localhost:5000/](http://localhost:5000/) to access the Quiz Game.

 ## Credits

 This project was created as a learning exercise by MR.1970.
 Feel free to contribute or use it as a basis for your own projects.